 The same example can be applied to a university: when a student sends a request about a program when the call is not open yet, an automated process would be to notify them when the next round starts.

 Workflow automation systems not only save managers time, but also resources.
-For example, our client Enroly helped the University of Greenwich implement the automation software in their workflow, which helped the institution retain an estimated revenue in excess of £3 million for the academic year.
+For example, one of our clients helped the University of Greenwich implement the automation software in their workflow, which helped the institution retain an estimated revenue in excess of £3 million for the academic year.

 Education automation workflow.
 Where to start?